Renton-Kent-Auburn Mobility Project

 Developed proposed concepts for change and engagened public through surveys, on board engagement, and at community events.
 Almost 1,000 riders provided feedback and comments on the proposed concepts.

 Metro presented a proposed network of service changes to the public and gathered feedback through online and onboard surveys and at community events.

 Metro finalized a recommended network based on public input and the Mobility Board’s recommendation.

-King County Council reviews and votes on Metro’s recommendation.
+King County Council voted to adopt Metro’s recommendation.

 Adopted changes to scheduled bus service take effect with Metro's September service change.